Professional Design Practice :: Lesson 4 :: Dealing with Clients

 Professional Design Practice Lesson 4: Dealing with Clients

-They come in all shapes and sizes, from all different professional backgrounds, and we rely on them to pay our fees.
-A large portion of the freelancer’s lot is spent looking for them, bagging them, and spending a considerable amount of our daily slog trying to work out what they want.
-I’m speaking of course about clients, and this article is all about working with them, retaining them, educating them and occasionally sacking them.
-Mention the word ‘client’ to a fellow designer and the response will quite often be one of a humorous tutting under the breath coupled with a rolling of the eyeballs, which you’ll be invited to join in with in a moment of good-natured designer-fellow feeling.
-This is all very well, though a little close examination reveals clients to be a generally good bunch, who, to state the obvious, we rely upon for our livelihoods.
-At their best they can push us beyond the safe confines of what we’ve become used to, and it’s an oft-quoted phrase out of the mouths of the wise that’s fast becoming a truism, that the very best design comes out of a collaborative endeavour between the designer and client.
-Let’s look at things here a little more closely…
+Mention the word ‘client’ to a fellow designer and the response is quite often a humorous tutting under the breath, coupled with a rolling of the eyeballs.
+This is all very well — but a little examination reveals clients to be a generally good bunch, who, to state the obvious, we rely on for our livelihoods.
+At their best they push us beyond the safe confines of what we’ve become used to.
+The truism is fast becoming accepted wisdom: the very best design comes out of a collaborative endeavour between the designer and client.

-A Marriage, (of sorts…), the Designer/Client Relationship
+A Marriage (of sorts…) — The Designer/Client Relationship

 Retaining Clients